fluxcd/community/GOVERNANCE.md

 This document <https://github.com/fluxcd/community/blob/main/GOVERNANCE.md> defines the governance process for the Flux CNCF project and community.

-The `fluxcd` github org is home to the Teams and source repositories listed below.

 - [Values](#values)
   - [Code of Conduct](#code-of-conduct)
 - [Member Roles](#member-roles)